 How does a ‘cluster’ work?

 Remember that a ‘cluster’ in this instance is a ‘cluster of interest’.
 It could include schools from other places in your local authority, or from completely different local authorities.
-It could even include schools from other parts of the UK.
+It could even include schools from other parts of the UK; all collaborating together with partner schools from a choice of over 30 countries.

 - Help to create your cluster